arnhrwd/dragon/README.md

 - `dragon.metrics.sample.history: 1` **Integer** - how much sample history to record
 - `dragon.metrics.sample.period.ms: 60000` **Integer** - the sample period in milliseconds

+Parameters concerning object recycling (advanced):

+- `dragon.recycler.tuple.capacity: 1024` **Integer** - number of tuple objects to allocate in advance
+- `dragon.recycler.tuple.expansion: 1024` **Integer** - number of tuple objects to increase the tuple pool by when/if the tuple pool capacity is reached
+- `dragon.recycler.tuple.compact: 0.2` **Double** - fraction of capacity the tuple pool size must reach to trigger compaction of the pool
+- `dragon.recycler.task.capacity: 1024` **Integer** - number of network task objects to allocate in advance
+- `dragon.recycler.task.expansion: 1024` **Integer** - number of network task objects to increase the network task pool by when/if the tuple pool capacity is reached
+- `dragon.recycler.task.compact: 0.2` **Double** - fraction of capacity the network task pool size must reach to trigger compaction of the pool

 # Network mode

 Running in Network mode requires starting Dragon daemons on a number of hosts that are all visible to each other on the network.
 Multiple daemons can be started on a single host, but the service and data ports must be configured to be non-conflicting for all instances, i.e. each daemon must have its own `dragon.yaml` configuration file with `dragon.network.local.data.port` and `dragon.network.local.service.port` set appropriately.
 Command line options can be used to override the configuration parameters, if a single `dragon.yaml` is preferred.
 Each daemon is a single JVM.